The Motorcycle Safety Foundation's (MSF) BRC1 is designed for those who;

-1) First you take a 3-5 hour interactive online course (Basic eCourse) which familiarizes you with some of the physical and non-physical skills needed to ride a motorcycle safely, which you do at home at your own pace.
+Module 1- You begin by first taking a 3-5 hour interactive online course (the MSF Basic eCourse) which familiarizes you with some of the physical and non-physical skills needed to ride a motorcycle safely, which you do at home at your own pace.

-2) Then you attend a live 4-hour classroom session (which covers a variety of crash-avoidance techniques and concepts) with other students taking the course so you can meet who they are, find out a little bit about them and meet one of your instructors before the riding sessions
+Module 3 - After completing Modules 1 and 2, you attend a live 4-hour online classroom session, which covers a variety of crash-avoidance techniques and concepts with other students taking the course so you can meet who they are, find out a little bit about them and meet one of your instructors before attending the riding sessions (Module 4).

-There is a written Knowledge Test based on the information contained in the Basic eCourse material and the live classroom material.
-There is also a riding Skill Test after all the practice riding exercises have been completed.
+The course contains a Knowledge Test (30 multiple choice questions) and the NJ MVC Motorcycle Road Test.
+The Knowledge Test is given before taking the practice riding sessions (Module 4) and is based on the information contained in Modules 1, 2 and 3.
+The Road Test or Skill Test is given after all the practice riding exercises have been completed.
 If you pass both the Knowledge Test and the Skill Test, the NJ MVC allows us to give you paperwork that waives the NJ MVC motorcycle written permit test and the NJ MVC motorcycle road test.
-So you can get your motorcycle license/endorsement in 18 hours without having to take the NJ MVC motorcycle written permit test and the NJ MVC road test.
-It's that simple.(You still have to go to a NJ MVC office to get the motorcycle endorsement on your Driver License).
+So you can get your motorcycle license/endorsement in 18 hours without having to go to the NJ MVC to take the NJ MVC motorcycle written permit test and the NJ MVC road test.
+It's that simple.(You still have to go to the NJ MVC to get the motorcycle endorsement put on your Driver License).

-If you are under the age of 18, you are required by law to take the BRC1 if you want to get a NJ motorcycle license/endorsement.
-If you are under the age of 18, you must have a NJ Driver License and written parental/guardian permission confirmed in the presence of one of our witnesses or a notary before riding the practice riding exercises of the course.
+If you are under the age of 18, you are now required by NJ law to take the BRC1 if you want to get a NJ motorcycle license/endorsement.
+If you are under the age of 18, you must have a NJ Driver License and written parental/guardian permission confirmed in the presence of one of our instructors or a notary before taking the practice riding exercises (Module 4) of the course.

-As stated above, the Basic eCourse is the first part of the course.
-If you have an issue with the eCourse, please contact the Motorcycle Safety Foundation at firstname.lastname@example.org or call (949) 727.3227 x3158 Monday thru Friday between 8:00am - 4:30pm Pacific Time.
-Tell them your name and username/e-mail that you use to log into the eCourse.
+As stated above, the MSF Basic eCourse is the first part of the course.
+If you have an issue with the Basic eCourse, contact the Motorcycle Safety Foundation at firstname.lastname@example.org or call (949) 727.3227 x3158 Monday thru Friday between 8:00am - 4:30pm Pacific Time.
+Tell them your name and the username/e-mail that you are using to log in to the Basic eCourse.

 You will learn;